Reduce breakage from high levels of shock

 VII represents the number of impacts, with the same IPS rating of the bottle, that would produce a similar breakage probability.

-As an example, if the Vidrala Impact Index of a line is 22, that means that all the impacts received by the glass bottle during filling, would cause the same increase in the probability of breakage of that bottle than being hit 22 times by an impact with a magnitude equal to the bottle’s IPS rating.Get the Guide to Measuring VII
+As an example, if the Vidrala Impact Index of a line is 22, that means that all the impacts received by the glass bottle during filling, would cause the same increase in the probability of breakage of that bottle than being hit 22 times by an impact with a magnitude equal to the bottle’s IPS rating.Watch the Video

 How we can help: